What Is An Exothermic Reaction

 Introduction: The Essence of Exothermic Reactions

 An exothermic reaction is a chemical or physical process that releases heat into its surroundings.
 The word itself breaks down into "exo" (meaning outside) and "thermic" (referring to heat).
-Therefore, the released energy manifests as an increase in the temperature of the surroundings.
+Which means, the released energy manifests as an increase in the temperature of the surroundings.
 This heat release is a direct consequence of the energy changes occurring at the molecular level during the reaction.
 The products of an exothermic reaction have lower energy than the reactants, and this difference in energy is released as heat.
 Think of it like this: the reactants contain potential energy, much like a compressed spring.
-When the reaction occurs, this potential energy is converted into kinetic energy, some of which is manifested as heat.
+Now, when the reaction occurs, this potential energy is converted into kinetic energy, some of which is manifested as heat.
 This is a key difference from endothermic reactions, which absorb heat from their surroundings.

 Characteristics of Exothermic Reactions